-Tipsoo Lake is not a particularly large lake.
+Tipsoo Lake is not an unusually large lake.
 In fact, to me, it’s more like a pond.
-It’s tiny and it doesn’t even form into a big enough body of water to be called a lake until very late into the summer.
+It’s tiny, and it doesn’t even form into a big enough body of water to be called a lake until very late into the summer.
 As you can see from the summer shot above, I took one photo in mid-June and the one below in late October.
 No matter the season, a random visit to Tipsoo Lake is always spectacular.
-I find myself driving the 2-hour drive after work during the long days of summer just so I can catch a magnificent sunset.
+I find myself driving the 2-hour drive after work during the long days of summer so that I can catch a magnificent sunset.

 |Exposure||Manual exposure, Multiple, ISO 100|

 |Location||Rainier National Park, Washington|